"The understanding I gained about my child's development has been invaluable.

 With troubling statistics around mental ill-health and self-harm, ever-increasing educational expectations, and growing fears around cyber-bullying, screen addiction and isolation, it’s not surprising that many parents are over-familiar with pressure, self-doubt and worry.
 Many of us are concerned about learning, behaviour, friendships, and how our kids cope with all sorts of changes; from new siblings to school transition to leaving home.
 Plenty of us are kept awake at night simply by the challenges of being a ‘good-enough’ and guilt-free parent.

-At Well Within Reach, we are increasingly approached; by parents directly and by the agencies that support them; about how we can share what we know with those
+At Well Within Reach, we are increasingly approached; by parents directly and by the agencies that support them; about how they can benefit from the knowledge and

 Nurturing Baby’s Brain from Day One